jan-swiecki/node-hotload/README.md

 ### Introduction

-The purpose is reload library without application shut down.
+The purpose is to reload libraries without application shut down.

 It is probably not suitable for production use.

 Hotload only works on object modules.
 Non-object modules (E.g. `module.exports = "abc"`) will be `require`d normally but they cannot be hot reloaded.
 If you don't see why you should google about JavaScript's variable references and its pass-by-value nature.
+However if you know how to hack NodeJS around this and achive immutables hot reloading let me know.

 ```javascript
 // index.js